acacereswright/acacereswright.github.io/research.md

 ## Previous Research Projects

 While completing my bachelors degree, I had the opportunity to volunteer as a research assistant in the [Center for Applied Moral Psychology](https://sharifflab.com/) under the supervision of Dr. Azim Shariff and Dr. Joe Green.
+In this project, I developed a variation of the public good game using the oTree framework and python.
+Once built I deployed it to collect data from participants and wrote a report on my findings, which can be [read here](documents/Caceres-Wright_undergrad_capstone.pdf).